phaistos-networks/TANK/tank_protocol.md

 				}
 				else
 				{
-					The first bundle has the SPARSE bit set so instead of storing the abs.seqNum of the first bundle's message here and in the bundle header we will only deserialize from the bundle header in order to save 8 bytes }
+					//The first bundle has the SPARSE bit set so
+					//instead of storing the abs.seqNum of the first bundle's message here and in the bundle header
+					//we will only deserialize from the bundle header in order to save 8 bytes }

 				high water mark:u64 		absolute sequence number of the latest committed message for this (topic, partition):u64 chunk length:u32 		See later for chunk encoding semantics

 				{
+					if (errorOrFlags == 0x1)
+					{
-					if (errorOrFlags == 0x1) this is a boundary check failure, and firstAvailSeqNum:u64 is serialized here
+						//this is a boundary check failure, and  chunk length and base abs.seqn number encoded earlier as 0 firstAvailSeqNum:u64 is serialized here
-				 	chunk length is also encoded as 0, along with the base abs.sequence number }
+					}
+				}

 			} ..